 Cloisters of the Valley is an engaging senior living community that encourages residents to be enthusiastic about this new chapter in life.
-Our assisted living care team is on site 24 hours a day.
+Our memory care care team is on site 24 hours a day.
 The services we provide support seniors who need assistance with activities of daily living (ADLs).

 We provide attentive, individualized care that enables our residents to thrive in body, mind, and spirit.
 We believe that care is more than just a helping hand.
 Our residents are given the opportunity to age in place while staying active, eating well, and connecting with others each day.

 Cloisters of the Valley provides support for seniors who need assistance with the activities of daily living (ADLs).
 We offer:

 Transfer assistance for those dependent on a walker or wheelchair